facebook/react-native-website/docs/sourcemaps.md

 ]
 ```

-If done correctly - you may see the output location of the source map during Metro build output.
+If done correctly you should see the output location of the source map during Metro build output.

 ```text
 Writing bundle output to:, android/app/build/generated/assets/react/release/index.android.bundle